On well-posedness of forward-backward SDEs-A unified approach: Introduction

-In this paper we shall carry out a systematic analysis for a decoupling scheme, and develop a strategy to construct a decoupling random field which will be the key to the solvability of general non-Markovian FBSDEs.
-Our starting point is the work of Delarue \cite{Delarue}, in a Markovian framework with $\si = \si(t,x,y)$ being uniformly nondegenerate.
-In that case an FBSDE over arbitrary time duration was solved under only Lipschitz conditions on the coefficients, by combining nicely the method of contraction mapping and the Four Step Scheme and some delicate PDE arguments.
-The idea was later extended by Zhang \cite{Zhang} to the non-Markovian cases (again in the case $\si = \si(t,x,y)$), by using mainly probabilistic arguments, and with the help of some compatibility conditions.
-The main point is still, as in the Four Step Scheme, around finding a function $u$ such that \bea Y_t = u(t, X_t), \qq t\in[0,T]. \eea Clearly, if the FBSDE \eqref{FBSDE} is non-Markovian, then $u$ should be a random field.
-The key issue here, as we shall argue, is the existence of such a {\it decoupling} random field that is uniformly Lipschitz in its spatial variable.
-We will show that the existence of such a random field is closely related to the solvability of an associated BSDE (called the {\it characteristic BSDE} in this paper), and will ultimately lead to the wellposedness of the original FBSDEs.
-We shall provide a set of sufficient conditions for the existence of such decoupling field, and show that all existing frameworks in the literature could be analyzed by using our criteria.
+The main goal of this paper is to develop a strategy to construct a decoupling random field which will be the key to the solvability of general non-Markovian FBSDEs.
+Our starting point is the work of Delarue \cite{Delarue}, in a Markovian framework with $\sigma = \sigma (t,x,y)$ being uniformly nondegenerate.
+In that case, an FBSDE over arbitrary time duration was solved under only Lipschitz conditions on the coefficients, by combining nicely the Method of Contraction Mapping, the Four Step Scheme, and some delicate PDE arguments.
+The idea was later extended by Zhang \cite{Zhang} to the non-Markovian cases [again in the case $\sigma = \sigma (t,x,y)$], by using mainly probabilistic arguments, and with the help of some compatibility conditions.
+The main point is still, as in the Four Step Scheme, around finding a function $u$ such that

+Clearly, if the FBSDE (\ref{FBSDE}) is non-Markovian, then $u$ should be a random field.
+The key issue here, as we shall argue, is the existence of such a \textit{decoupling} random field that is uniformly Lipschitz in its spatial variable.
+We will show that the existence of such a random field is closely related to the solvability of an associated BSDE (called the \textit{characteristic BSDE} in this paper), and will ultimately lead to the well-posedness of the original FBSDEs.
+We shall provide a set of sufficient conditions for the existence of such decoupling field, and show that most of the existing frameworks in the literature could be analyzed by using our criteria.
 Furthermore, we note that in the case when the FBSDE is linear with constant coefficients, some of our conditions are actually necessary.
-In other words, these conditions {\it cannot} be improved.
+In other words, these conditions \textit{cannot} be improved.